 Anarchism in Practice: Promoting Social Harmony and Economic Equality

-The anarchist collectives in Spain also showed how anarchism could promote economic equality by ensuring that resources and goods were distributed fairly.
+The anarchist collectives in Spain also showed how anarchism could promote economic equality by ensuring that they distributed resources and goods fairly.
 By eliminating the exploitative structures of capitalism and the state, anarchist collectives created a system of mutual aid and cooperation that allowed for the fair distribution of resources and goods.
-This demonstrates how anarchism can promote economic equality without the need for centralized authority or hierarchy.
+Again, this demonstrates how anarchism can promote economic equality without the need for centralized authority or hierarchy.

 Anarchism and Democratic Decision-Making